ianawilson/digital-portrait/README.md

 TODO
 ----

+ - in FF, make ideal mosaic seems not to work
  - in FF, input box doesn't clear the first time
+ - in FF, please wait does not appear
  - "Like" buttons to share!
   - other social buttons
  - Mozilla gradient for #log